Trump weighs tariffs, quotas on U.S. steel, aluminum imports

 “I look at it two ways: I want to keep prices down, but I also want to make sure that we have a steel industry and an aluminum industry, and we do need that for national defense,” Trump said.

-U.S. steel stocks rose broadly after the comments, with the S&P 1500 steel index .SPCOMSTEEL closing up 1.1 percent and outperforming the broader market.
-Alcoa Inc (AA.N) shares ended 1.4 percent higher, with Century Aluminum up 0.5 percent.
+U.S. steel stocks rose broadly after the comments, with the S&P 1500 steel index closing up 1.1 percent and outperforming the broader market.
+Alcoa Inc shares ended 1.4 percent higher, with Century Aluminum up 0.5 percent.

 Trump now has until around April 11 to decide whether to impose steel import curbs and April 20 to decide on aluminum restrictions.
 The Commerce Department has not revealed its recommendations in the probes launched last spring.